hellerve/blog/posts/A_Note_on_Lockdown.md

 being alone at home.

-Because all of this is happening, I wanted to make sure that all of my friends, acquaintences, and everyone else in my tiny readership know: if you need someone to talk to, to drink a beer with remotely, or to just chat with briefly to fight away anxieties and loneliness, I’m here.
+Because all of this is happening, I wanted to make sure that all of my friends, acquaintences, and everyone else in my tiny readership knows: if you need someone to talk to, to drink a beer with remotely, or to just chat with briefly to fight away anxieties and loneliness, I’m here.
 I have a wide variety of interests, I like to talk about almost anything, and I’m happy to just sit and